SFPC/sfpc.github.io/codeecologies.md

 [Brian House](http://brianhouse.net) is an artist who investigates more-than-human temporalities.
 He recently completed a PhD in Computer Music and Multimedia at Brown University and is currently a Mellon Associate Research Scholar at Columbia University's Center for Spatial Research.

+[Evan Tachovsky](https://etachov.io/) is a data scientist and program officer at the Rockefeller Foundation.
+Evan builds and adapts computational, organizational, and financial machines to reduce inequity.

 ### How can I participate?